antkar/syn/README.md

 Features:
 * Grammar is set at run time, not at compile time.
 * An extended BNF notation is used for the grammar.
-* Generation of an abstract syntax tree (AST) with attributes:
+* Generation of an abstract syntax tree (AST) with attributes.
 * Mapping AST nodes to objects of arbitrary Java classes (see below).
 * Uses GLR parsing algorithm.